 Waiver requests, department waiver decisions, and/or department decisions to fund the full fee should be emailed to the Associate Dean for Administration.

-The $300 check or money order, made payable to the University of Wisconsin-Madison, should be included with the Zero Dollar Request Form and sent to Staci Francis, Assistant Dean for HR.
+The $300 check or money order, made payable to the University of Wisconsin-Madison, should be included with the Zero Dollar Request Form and sent to teri engelke, Assistant Dean for HR.

 The Zero Dollar Request form is located on the web at: